Bifurcation and chaos in nonlinear Lindblad equations: The Lindblad equation

-The last terms are due to the von Neumann term, with $H_{ij}$ being the matrix elements of the Hamiltonian.
-Later, we will consider only special cases where these terms vanish or have a simpler form.
-In equations (\ref{eq_Lindblad_components}), we assume that the transition rates depend on the density matrix, i.e., $h_{ij} = h_{ij}(\z, \x, \y)$.
+The last terms are due to the von Neumann term, with $H_{ij}$ being the matrix elements of the Hamiltonian with respect to the two basis states $\ket{0}$ and $\ket{1}$.
+As we assume that the transition rates and the Hamilton operator can depend on the density matrix, we have in general $h_{ij} = h_{ij}(\x, \y, \z)$ and $H=H(\x, \y, \z)$.
+We can ensure that the matrix $h_{ij}$ remains positive semi-definite at all times either by calculating explicitly the relevant constraints on the parameters of the model, or by using the diagonal form \eqref{eq_Lindblad_rho_0} with positive transition rates $\gamma$.